-We briefly outline the structure of the paper.
 In Section~\ref{sec:LieGroupIidArrays} we discuss iid arrays and L{\'e}vy processes taking values in a general Lie group.
-In particular, we review necessary and sufficient conditions due to Feinsilver~\cite{Feinsilver78} for a random walk to converge in law (in the Skorokhod topology) to a L{\'e}vy process.
-We also introduce the concept of a scaling function which is a basic tool used throughout the paper to control the size of the average fluctuations of a random walk.
-As a technical tool, we construct a random walk $(\X^n)_{n \geq 1}$ associated with a L{\'e}vy process $\X$ such that $\X^n \convd \X$ and for which the $p$-variation tightness criterion of Theorem~\ref{thm:pVarTightCrit} is easy to verify; the walk $\X^n$ is one of the tools used in the proofs of Theorems~\ref{thm_LevyFinitepVar} and~\ref{thm_LKFormula}.
-In Appendix~\ref{appendix:InfpVar} we determine conditions under which sample paths of a L{\'e}vy process possess infinite $p$-variation.
+Our only contribution in this section is the construction of a sequence of random walks $(\X^n)_{n \geq 1}$ associated with a L{\'e}vy process $\X$ such that $\X^n \convd \X$ in the Skorokhod topology, and for which tightness of $p$-variation is simple to verify.
+In Section~\ref{sec:Hom} we recall several preliminary facts about homogeneous groups and spaces of paths of finite $p$-variation.

-In Section~\ref{sec:roughPaths} we discuss the basic concepts of rough paths theory.
-An important result is Proposition~\ref{prop_finitepVarLimit}, which shows convergence in law of random reparametrisations of rough paths assuming tightness of their $p$-variation.

-Section~\ref{sec:tightRandWalks} is devoted to the proof of Theorem~\ref{thm_cadlagPathTight}, which shows tightness of $p$-variation for a collection of random walks in $G^N(\R^d)$ associated with an iid array.
-This is the central result used in the proofs of the three main aforementioned theorems, which we state and prove in Section~\ref{sec:LevyProcesses}.
+Section~\ref{sec:tightRandWalks} is devoted to the proof of Theorem~\ref{thm_cadlagPathTight}, which shows tightness of $p$-variation for a collection of random walks in a homogeneous group.
+This is a central result used in the proofs of the three main aforementioned theorems, which we state and prove in Section~\ref{sec:LevyProcesses}.
 In Section~\ref{subsubsec:StochFlows} we also provide several applications of Theorem~\ref{thm:convToLevy} to weak convergence of stochastic flows.

-In Section~\ref{sec:pathFuncs} we introduce the concept of a path function, which we use to systematically connect the jumps of a c{\`a}dl{\`a}g path and is the primary method with which we treat L{\'e}vy processes as rough paths.
-In Section~\ref{sec:LevyProcesses} we state and prove the main aforementioned results of the paper.
-We conclude with several examples where we apply Theorem~\ref{thm:convToLevy} to weak convergence of stochastic flows.